 - WWU CEDAR Archive of Past Honors Senior Projects (check a few out in advance; this is where YOURS will go)

-- Your name and your disciplinary adviser’s name
+- Your name and disciplinary advisor’s name

 - Project description